 The Canada Graduate Scholarship (CGS) is available to help develop research skills.
 The scholarship aims to assist students with a high standard of achievement in the training of highly qualified personnel.
 It is valued at CAD $17,500 for 12 months.
 The few eligibility requirements to obtain this scholarship are:

 The University of Manitoba Graduate Fellowships (UMGF) is provided to full-time master’s and PhD students to support academic excellence.
 Students from all fields of study of graduate studies are eligible to apply for this fellowship, provided their program is eligible for tri-council funding.
 It is valued at CAD $18,000 per year for 12, 24, 36, or 48 months, for up to a total of CAD $72,000.
 Some of the eligibility requirements to obtain this scholarship includes:

 Doing PhD in Canada is a wise decision as it will create a lot of opportunities for students.
 PhD graduates have ample amount of opportunities.
-After earning PhD degree in Canada, one can have many alternatives, from teaching to conducting research.
+After earning PhD degree in Canada, one can have many alternatives, from teaching to conducting research opportunities in Canadian universities.
 The profession or research field you choose will be determined by the specialties of your project.
 Therefore, the pay you receive will depend on your choices.
 The estimated average salary of PhD holders in Canada is CAD $98,550 annually.

 Some of the options one can choose after doing PhD in Canada for international students are:

 In today’s world, everyone wants to have their own identity in the market.
 And people with PhD degrees want to use their degree in the best way possible.
 This is why most degree holders go with the idea of starting up their business.
 Else, they go with working with the start-ups to gain the experience required to set up their own business.